Is it possible to sustain this rally? Rio Tinto Group (RIO) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Rio Tinto Group (NYSE:RIO) raised 0.98% to close Monday’s market session at $62.94, higher as compared to yesterday’s close.
-The stock price fluctuated between $62.30 and $63.58 throughout the trading session with the volume trading being 4511780 shares, which represented a significant variation when compared to the three months average volume of 3.64 million shares.
-The firm’s stock price fluctuated 3.67% within the last five trades and -2.42% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -29.16% in the last 6 months and -17.25% was subtracted to its value over the previous 3 months.
-RIO stock is trading at a margin of 1.77%, -3.42% and -18.77% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Rio Tinto Group (NYSE:RIO) raised 0.97% to close Wednesday’s market session at $71.81, higher as compared to yesterday’s close.
+The stock price fluctuated between $69.11 and $72.01 throughout the trading session with the volume trading being 3926890 shares, which represented a significant variation when compared to the three months average volume of 4.55 million shares.
+The firm’s stock price fluctuated -0.13% within the last five trades and -11.76% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 16.87% in the last 6 months and -2.56% was subtracted to its value over the previous 3 months.
+RIO stock is trading at a margin of -6.23%, -6.89% and -0.31% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Rio Tinto Group’s Profitability and Valuation Ratios Tell Us About the Stock?

-The stock’s market cap achieved a total value of $101.34 billion as of the last trading session.
+The stock’s market cap achieved a total value of $119.67 billion as of the last trading session.
 Market capitalization is the total value of all outstanding shares of a corporation and it is used to measure a company’s market value.
-The price-to-earnings ratio for Rio Tinto Group (NYSE:RIO) is 5.46.
-The price-to-earnings ratio is a method of assessing corporate values by comparing them to their per-share profit.
-Forward P/E stands at 7.17.
+The price-to-earnings ratio for Rio Tinto Group (NYSE:RIO) is 5.55.
 Forward price-to-earnings is calculated using predicted earnings for the next financial year’s P/E determination.
-The stock has achieved an effective Price-to-Sales Ratio of 1.74 that mirrors the cost to be found for sales by the market.
-The firm managed a Price-to-Book ratio of 1.92, which equates the market value of a stock with its book value.
+The stock has achieved an effective Price-to-Sales Ratio of 1.88 that mirrors the cost to be found for sales by the market.
+The firm managed a Price-to-Book ratio of 2.26, which equates the market value of a stock with its book value.

 Is Insider Trading a Real Thing?